Photo by Shutterstock/Songquan Deng

 Rwanda remains open for tourism but has adopted its policies to be more flexible for cancellations.
 A March brief from Visit Rwanda also mentions that “increased surveillance measures at all points of entry using high-tech equipment and medics to screen and check travel histories of all visitors, have intensified.”

-Get the latest information on COVID-19 in Rwanda at the Rwanda Biomedical Centre site.
+Get the latest information on travel in Rwanda from the Rwanda Development Board's guidelines for reopening tourist activities.

 Check the official page for the U.S. embassy and consulates in South Africa for updates.